This post may contain affiliate links. Please read our disclosure policy.

 This homemade applesauce is a family favorite.
 It is quick, easy to make, and tastes so much better than store-bought!
 For more yummy apple recipes try Healthy Apple Muffins, Snicker Apple Salad, and Slow Cooker Apple Crisp.

 I think it’s safe to say that my kids could LIVE off of apples – and especially applesauce.
 With six kids that love them, it’s something that I feel like I’m constantly buying.

 With the help of some yummy apples and added flavor from the cinnamon and sugar we made a delicious applesauce recipe that has already been deemed a family favorite for Breakfast.
 Not only do they eat it out of a bowl but the recipe tastes yummy in our Mini Applesauce Muffins.

 This particular recipe was easy and tasty, but I especially loved that you can reduce the amount of sugar as well as adjust the taste by reducing, omitting, or replacing the cinnamon.
 You can replace the cinnamon with nutmeg or apple pie spice.

 Best Apples for Applesauce

-Applesauce can pretty much be made from any apples, but we recommend picking a soft apple.
+This applesauce recipe can pretty much be made from any apple, but we suggest picking a soft apple.
 They cook down faster and are perfect for this recipe.
-You can even use two of our favorite apples for even more flavorful applesauce.

-We have family with apple trees, which means there are seasons where we have buckets and buckets of apples.
-Having this recipe on hand, you better believe we will be making applesauce weekly to have with breakfast, as an afternoon snack or in their lunches.
+We have a family with apple trees, which means there are seasons when we have buckets and buckets of apples.
+Having this easy applesauce recipe on hand, you better believe we will be making applesauce weekly to have with breakfast, as an afternoon snack, or in their lunches.

 How to Make Applesauce